 I don’t care how cute it is fixed up, these days no young newlywed would agree to live in a converted chicken coup and share an outhouse.

-The current generation is spoiled rotten.
-Not me, of course.
 I would be perfectly willing to live in a converted chicken coop if only it did not smell so much like chicken excrement and I did not have this allergy to feathers.

 As their situation improved a little, they were eventually able to rent a few rooms in a private home, where they shared a bathroom with the bachelor across the hall.